Refer someone to Grow for Life

 Referrals for other conditions and situations will also be reviewed on a case by case basis, including people impacted by bereavement, trauma, a variety of mental health problems and those in recovery from addiction.
 Please note we are not able to accept referrals for individuals still in active addiction.

 Grow for Life accepts referrals for men and women aged 18 and over.
 There is no upper age limit.
-Currently trainees range in age from 18 to 60.
+Currently gardeners range in age from 18 to 60.

 What does a typical Grow for Life session entail?

-Gardening sessions are attended by small groups of trainees who garden alongside Grow for Life’s friendly gardeners and mentors.
-The team ensure sessions are fun, informal and safe whilst supervising and encouraging trainees as they learn new horticultural skills.
+Gardening sessions are attended by small groups of new gardeners who garden alongside Grow for Life’s friendly horticuluralists and mentor volunteers.
+The team ensure sessions are fun, informal and safe whilst supervising and encouraging our new gardeners as they learn new horticultural skills.

 A typical gardening session lasts three hours with a break in the middle for refreshments.
 This is an important part of the session when we chat and share, offering a listening ear and encouragement.

-Examples of gardening tasks that trainees are invited to undertake include:
+Examples of gardening tasks that gardeners are invited to undertake include:

 • vegetable, flower and fruit planting, maintenance and harvesting